masakhane-io/masakhane-message-board/README.md

 # Masakhane Message Board

 This is an experiment in being able to view the "small" community todos or requests for help, opening up communities ability to build together.
+If you're interested in starting a BIG initiative that needs help on, then we recommend adding it to our [meeting agenda](https://github.com/masakhane-io/weekly-meeting-agenda) instead.

 ## How this works?